AhmedNassar7/Software-Engineering/README.md

 ---
 ## Contributions
-> Don't hesitate to reach me if you have new or additional information for the community by making a `Pull Request`.
+> If you have new or additional information related to Software Engineering opportunities, you can make a `Pull Request` or `Reach Out Me`.
 <!-- Fill this Google [form]() -->

 ---